BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 In `naturalJoin()`
 ```
-for each tuple t1 from r1:
-	for each tuple t2 from r2:

 // Join tables r1 and r2
 for every t1 in r1 and t2 in r2
 	// t1 is a tuple from r1
 	// t2 is a tuple from r2
 	if isJoinable(t1, t2, overlap):
 		newTuple = combineTuples(t1, t2, uniqueCols)
 		add new tuple into the output relation*

 * consider making seperate functions for ifJoinable(t1, t2, overlap) and combineTuples(t1, t2, uniqueCols)
 ```